couchbaselabs/tuqtng/tutorial/content/slide-3.md

 Try removing the 'AS cname' clause and see what happens.

 <pre id="example">
-SELECT children[0].name AS cname
+SELECT children[0].fname AS cname
 	FROM tutorial
-       WHERE name='dave'
+       WHERE fname='Dave'
 </pre>